nbfigueroa/easy-kinesthetic-recording/README.md

 # easy-kinesthetic-recording
-Scripts and instructions to easily record data from kinesthetic demonstrations as rosbags and convert to matlab format.
+Scripts and instructions to easily record data from kinesthetic demonstrations (with force-torque measurements) as rosbags and convert to matlab format.

 ---
 ### Kinesthetic Demonstration Recording: